encoding-group/schweizer5/README.md

 - `/uploads/responsive` for all images

 After editing and commiting new changes it will take a few minutes for the changes to appear on the live website.

 :warning: All files in this repository are publicly available.
-That means you should never enter any private information while editing content!**
+That means you should never enter any private information while editing content! :warning:

 ## Hosting